Squalomix/squalomix.github.io/README.md

 C, Hi-C reads (or reads with Hi-C derivatives like Omni-C)<br>
 #, Our flagship species<br>

-Last updated on April 10, 2025
+Last updated on May 8, 2026

 | Species |T|S|X|N|P|H|C|Latest publication|
 |----|----|----|----|----|----|----|----|----|